apache/druid/docs/api-reference/supervisor-api.md

 Resets the specified offsets for partitions without resetting the entire set.

-This endpoint clears only the specified offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume reading data from the specified offsets.
+This endpoint clears only the stored offsets, prompting the supervisor to resume reading data from the specified offsets.
 If there are no stored offsets, the specified offsets are set in the metadata store.

 After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions,